dvasuta/javascript/README.md

     }
     ```

-    the function closure keeps a reference to element, a, and b even if it never uses element.
+    the function closure keeps a reference to `element`, `a`, and `b` even if it never uses element.
 Since element also keeps a reference to the closure, we have a cycle that won't be cleaned up by garbage collection.
 In these situations, the code can be structured as follows:

     ```javascript
     function foo(element, a, b) {